MANILLA ROAD (Eng.)

 – And we can’t forget about those tunes were poetry, mysticism and that mystic/cosmic flavour you only know how to do flow.
 A good proof is «The Blessed Curse», but no doubt tracks as «Tomes of clays», «Falling» or «The Muses Kiss» are highly addictive, enveloping, lyrical and magical.
 These are the kind of songs you do the best.
 How does the idea for such superb tracks arise?
 Tell us a little bit about these tunes.

-Shark: Well The Blessed Curse and The Muses Kiss are both from the After The Muse concept and Tomes of Clay and Falling are both from the manilla road 3more historically philosophical concept.
+Shark: Well The Blessed Curse and The Muses Kiss are both from the After The Muse concept and Tomes of Clay and Falling are both from the more historically philosophical concept.
 I think I felt so passionate about the two topics that it was like being possessed and the kiss of the muse just started flowing through me.
 I love epic metal songs like the ones we are talking about right now.
 My whole musical career has been spent trying to create songs that rival epic greatness like Beyond the Realms of Death by Judas Priest or Child in Time by Deep Purple or The Wizard by Uriah Heep.
 Man these are just to mention a few.
 There are so many great epic songs out there from the heyday of inventive rock music from the 60’s through the 80’s.
 I never want those type of approaches in writing to disappear so I keep trying to perfect and experiment with these types of songs.
 It’s a bit like a quest.
 One I call the search for the lost chord.
 It’s not that I’m really looking for one specific chord that we all forgot somehow.
 It’s more like the continuing conquest of music and searching yourself to achieve what has never been done before.
 It’s all about trying to pull the very best music possible out of this old soul.
 I’m a huge history, mythology and philosophy fan and these two concepts both ignited my creative fire in what appears to be a very positive manner.

 – And well, if that wasn’t enough, we also have the second CD, entitled «After the Muse».
 This CD is even more acoustic and intimate.
 Was this how you envisioned it?